lwthiker/curl-impersonate/INSTALL.md

 The resulting image contains a `/build/out` directory with the following:
 * `curl-impersonate-chrome`, `curl-impersonate` - The curl binary that can impersonate Chrome/Edge/Safari.
 It is compiled statically against libcurl, BoringSSL, and libnghttp2 so that it won't conflict with any existing libraries on your system.
 You can use it from the container or copy it out.
 Tested to work on Ubuntu 20.04.
 * `curl_chrome98`, `curl_chrome99`, `...` - Wrapper scripts that launch `curl-impersonate` with all the needed flags.
 * `libcurl-impersonate-chrome.so`, `libcurl-impersonate.so` - libcurl compiled with impersonation support.
-See [libcurl-impersonate](#libcurl-impersonate) below for more details.
+See [libcurl-impersonate](README.md#libcurl-impersonate) for more details.

 You can use them inside the docker, copy them out using `docker cp` or use them in a multi-stage docker build.